Carl Davidson, Fredrik Heyman (), Steven Matusz, Fredrik Sjöholm () and Susan Chun Zhu

 Susan Chun Zhu: Department of Economics; Michigan State University; East Lansing, MI 48824

-Abstract: Previous research indicates that exporting firms are willing to pay a premium to poach workers from other exporting firms if experience working for an internationally engaged firm reduces trade costs.
-Since international experience is less valuable to non-exporters, we would expect to see differences in recruitments between firms that are internationally engaged and those that serve only their domestic market.
-Moreover, as emphasized in Davidson et al. (2020), increased openness might lead to higher job-to-job mobility if increased globalization increases both the share of exporters as well as the number of workers with skills that make them attractive for other exporters.
+Abstract: Previous research indicates that firms pay a premium to poach workers from exporting firms if experience working for an internationally engaged firm reduces trade costs.
+Since international experience is less valuable to non-exporters, we would expect to see differences in recruitments between firms that are internationally engaged and those that serve only the domestic market.
+Moreover, increased openness might lead to higher job-to-job mobility if more globalization raises both the share of exporters and the number of workers with skills that make them attractive for other exporters.
 Using linked Swedish employer-employee data for the period 1997-2013, we do find systematic differences between the way exporters and non-exporters recruit workers: exporters have a relatively high share of recruitments from other exporters as hypothesized.
-We also find that increased openness correlates positively (negatively) with upward (downward) mobility.
-The effects are strongest for professionals and managers.
-Hence, our findings provide empirical support for Davidson et al. (2020).
+We also find some suggestive evidence that increased openness correlates positively with upward mobility for occupations that play a major role in international commerce, such as professionals and managers.

 Full text files